DOL-003/dol-003-web/lib/compendium/contributing.md

 ### Organization

-Similar to a wiki, all pages are top-level and should have slugs based on their titles, which should be singular unless the term is exclusively used in plural form.
+Similar to a wiki, all pages are top-level and should have slugs based on their titles.
+Titles should be singular by default, or plural if the term is primarily used as a plural in the context of GCCs.
+For instance, the [Buttons](/buttons) and [Triggers](/triggers) pages have plural titles because a GCC has multiple of each of them, and conceptually they are usually referred to as "buttons" and "triggers" in GCC parlance rather than "button" or "trigger."
+In contrast, the [Motherboard](/motherboard) and [Cable](/cable) pages have singular titles because a GCC only has a single instance of each, and they are often referred to in both a singular and plural sense.
+Likewise, mod pages should use singular titles unless the most common name of the mod is in plural form, such as [Digital triggers](/digital-triggers).

+Pages may describe child concepts within the page, or split child information out into subpages if the amount of detail warrants it.
+For instance, the [Buttons](/buttons) page describes all button types inline since there isn't much to say about them, but the [Analog sticks](/analog-sticks) page has subpages for each different part of the analog stick assembly since each subcomponent has a large amount of related information.
+These organizational decisions can change as the amount of information related to each topic increases or decreases.

 The navigation menu is a standalone construct meant to provide contextual structure for increased discoverability.

-Pages may describe child concepts within the page, or split child information out into subpages if the amount of detail warrants it.
-For instance, the [button](/button) page describes all button types inline since there isn't much to say about them, but the [analog stick](/analog-stick) page has subpages for each different part of the analog stick assembly since each subcomponent has a large amount of related information.
-Subpages should be reflected in the navigation.
+Not all pages need to be present in the navigation, but should be added if an appropriate place exists.
+All subpages should be reflected under their respective parent pages, and mod pages should be listed under a **Mods** page under their relative component to distinguish them from other subpages.

 ### Pages